ChrisPerz/noteapp-CRUD/README.md

 This is a simple note-taking application created with FastAPI on the backend and React on the frontend.
 The application allows users to create, update, archive, and view their notes.

 ## Features
-Create Note: Users can create new notes by providing a title, a message, and an optional category.
+**Create Note**: Users can create new notes by providing a title, a message, and an optional category.
-Update Note: Users can update the title, message, category, and archived status of their existing notes.
+**Update Note**: Users can update the title, message, category, and archived status of their existing notes.
-List Notes: Users can view all their notes, filter by archived notes, and see only active notes.
+**List Notes**: Users can view all their notes, filter by archived notes, and see only active notes.
-Archive/Unarchive Note: Users can change the archived status of their notes, with the option to activate.
+**Archive/Unarchive Note**: Users can change the archived status of their notes, with the option to activate.

 ## Technologies Used
 Backend: FastAPI/Python with SQLAlchemy and PostgreSQL.